London, Berlin, New York, and Madrid all have surf film festivals.

 Flotsam aims to assist the local arts sector by providing a platform to showcase cultural and creative activities and events.

-Developed in response to the economic impact that COVID-19 restrictions have had on the QLD border region of the southern Gold Coast, the festival will include innovative ways to deliver content and productions to engage audiences.
+Developed in response to the economic impact that COVID-19 restrictions have had on the QLD border region of the southern Gold Coast, the festival was set up by newly formed Flotsam Arts Inc – a not for profit incorporated arts association.

 + To support Gold Coast local surf filmmakers and photographic artists and their work, with a long-term goal to provide ongoing opportunities to retain artists in these fields.